Believe it or not, every once in a while rain clouds do appear on the Cape and Islands,

-- Too windy to go to the beach?
+Too windy to go to the beach?
 Well then, it is the perfect day to go to a windmill!

-Old Mill on Nantucket is open to tours, giving you the opportunity to see
+The Old Mill on Nantucket is open to tours, giving you the opportunity to see

 the inner workings of a windmill.
 The 280-year-old windmill is sure to fascinate both kids and adults.

-- Go on a scavenger hunt.
 The Salt Pond Visitors Center in Eastham

 that take place inside the museum.
 Clues (and answers) are available

 online, or pick one up at the museum.

-Head to a movie theater for a matinee - a great way to spend a rainy afternoon and escape less than perfect weather.
+Head to a movie theater for a matinee

+This is a great way to spend a rainy day on Cape Cod and escape less than perfect weather.
 There are 9 movie theaters

-on the Cape and Islands, including the refinished
+on the Cape and Islands, including the refinished Chatham Orpheum Theatre!

 to chase those rainy day blues away.

-- Explore our
+Explore our bookstores

-bookstores.
 Bookstores are wonderful places to wander through on a rainy day.

 Most have cozy nooks for reading and are kid and adult friendly!